Emerson Harrington: Governor of Maryland

 In 1915, Harrington chose to run for Governor of Maryland.
 During the heated Democratic primary, Harrington's opponent Blair Lee I accused him of poorly managing the state's finances during his tenure as Comptroller, and Baltimore Mayor John H. Preston spoke ill of Harrington regarding his handling of a dispute between Baltimore City and Pennsylvania Railroad.
 The disputes were settled, however, and Harrington won the Democratic primary.
 During the general election, Harrington defeated Republican Ovington E. Weller by 3,181 votes and was sworn in as governor on January 12, 1916.

 As governor, one of Harrington's primary initiatives was to establish a ferry service between the Eastern Shore and Annapolis.
 The Claiborne-Annapolis Ferry Company began service in June 1919, and the first ferry was named after the governor.
 During World War I, Harrington established the Council of Defense, which assisted in the establishment of armories throughout the state, including at the Maryland Agricultural College.
 The council also lobbied for the creation of a military base, which later became Fort George G. Meade.

 Regarding social issues of his era, Harrington's views on women's suffrage and prohibition caused surprise to many Marylanders.
 In a state that was widely considered to be "wet", or in favor of legal alcohol, Harrington caused a great deal of upheaval when he announced his support of prohibition, citing concerns for the common welfare.
 He also surprised his constituents with his support of the proposal to grant voting rights to women, even though he was believed to be against such an initiative.
+He allowed the execution of John Snowden to proceed despite controversy.
+Snowden was pardoned posthumously due to inconsistencies in the case.
+Harrington met with a "colored" girl and her mother during a debate over the death penalty imposed on her alleged attacker.

 Harrington's term as governor ended on January 14, 1920, and afterwards he returned to his law practice.
 He remained active in politics, but was unsuccessful in an election for judge of the First Judicial Circuit in 1926, and was again unsuccessful in an election for the First Congressional District of Maryland.

-Harrington served as President of the People's Loan, Savings and Deposit Bank of Cambridge, Maryland, and also as the President of the President of the Annapolis-Claiborne Ferry Company, that he had established as governor, until operations were taken over by the state.
+Harrington served as President of the People's Loan, Savings and Deposit Bank of Cambridge, Maryland, and also as the President of the President of the Annapolis-Claiborne Ferry Company he had helped establish as governor.
+He held the position until operations were taken over by the state.

-He died at his home in December 1945 from a short illness, and was buried in the cemetery of the Christ Episcopal Church in Cambridge, Maryland.
+He died at his home in December 1945 from a short illness and was buried in the cemetery of the Christ Episcopal Church in Cambridge, Maryland.